insanecoding/data-mining-tool/readme.md

 ###First run:

 `gradlew runMe` - first launch.
-The app will fetch all the dependencies: frontend and backend (may take a while)
+The app will fetch all the dependencies: frontend and backend (may take a while) If you develop with Intellij Idea, install Lombok plugin for convenience

 ###Develop: